Gone-Went | Commonly Confused Words

 etymology

-• Went is the simple past tense form and stands alone without auxiliary verbs.
+• Went is the simple past tense of the verb go and stands alone without auxiliary verbs.

 © 2025 Lithium Lab Pte Ltd